-Each NOVA Parks waterpark has themed equipment that appeals to different age groups, from a pirate-themed kid's pool at Pirates Cover to a large wave pool and speed slides at Great Waves.
+Every NOVA Parks waterpark has themed equipment that appeals to different age groups.
+Special facilities range from a pirate-themed kid's pool at Pirates Cover to a large wave pool and speed slides at Great Waves.

 Great Waves Waterpark, Alexandria

 Thrillseekers love the speed slides and waterslides, while little ones enjoy an interactive splash pad and wading pool.
 Great Waves has a 17,500 square foot wave pool, the only one in Northern Virginia.
 Kids can have fun at the Paradise Play area when they need a break from the water.